williambq/AppNoticeSDK-Android/README.md

     * Where "##" is the two-character language indicator.
   3. Add folders and XML files for additional languages in this format: …\res\values-##\values-##.xml
     * Where "##" is the two-character language indicator.
-5. Zip the contents of the unzipped AAR back into a ZIP file
+5. Compress the contents of the unzipped AAR back into a ZIP file
 6. Copy that ZIP file back to libs folder it came from.
 7. Rename this new ZIP file to AppNoticeSDK.aar
 8. Use this customized AppNoticeSDK.aar file in your app as per the instructions above.